What makes a game good?

 100% innovation is bad, because people will not be willing to exert effort to understand it.
 50% innovation seems good for expert audiences, but requires a lot of time and iteration from us.
 20% to 30% is new enough to get early adopters to notice, but also simple enough for the average person to grasp.
 Less than 20% innovation is bad, because competitors can easily copy us.

 Know the genre.
-Take a core feature, and add 20% innovation to it.
+A basic approach is to take each core feature, and add 20% innovation to it.
 If we are making an action RPG, we might add an advanced search and filter to the inventory.
-Do this for all core features of an ARPG, and we have our 20% innovation.

 2D vs 3D